 June 4, 2021

-Williams’ own work has been exhibited widely in the U.S. and internationally.
-Selected group shows and screenings include TATE Britain, London; National Gallery of Victoria, Melbourne; Reina Sofia Museum, Madrid; Hammer Museum, Los Angeles; The Center for Contemporary Art, Tel Aviv; Studio la Città, Verona, Italy; BAM, NY; The Studio Museum in Harlem, and Williams was a part of the 2005 Greater New York exhibition at MoMA PS1.
-Solo exhibitions in New York include Bellwether Gallery, Foxy Production, and Sargent's Daughters.
+Williams’ work has been exhibited widely in the U.S. and internationally.
+Selected group shows and screenings include TATE Britain, London; National Gallery of Victoria, Melbourne; Reina Sofia Museum, Madrid; Hammer Museum, Los Angeles; The Center for Contemporary Art, Tel Aviv; Studio la Città, Verona; BAM, New York; The Studio Museum in Harlem; and MoMA PS1.
+Solo exhibitions in New York include Bellwether Gallery, Foxy Production and Sargent's Daughters.

 Our exhibitions are free and open to the public.